Ayu Azhari

-Khadijah Azhari (born 19 November 1967), better known as Ayu Azhari, is an Indonesian actress, model and author of mixed Indian and Sundanese descent.
+Siti Khadijah Azhari (born 19 November 1969), better known as Ayu Azhari, is an Indonesian actress, model and author of mixed Indian and Sundanese descent.

 Biography

-Azhari was born on 19 November 1967.
+Azhari was born on 19 November 1966.
 She comes from Bangka, the oldest of seven children of H. Abdullah Azhari and Hj.
 Khairani.

 Azhari made her feature film début in 1984 in Akibat Buah Terlarang (Effects from the Forbidden Fruit).
 Director Teguh Karya, who saw her in the film, adopted her as a protégée.
 Her first role for him was as a minor character in the stage drama Pernikahan Darah (Blood Wedding), in which the director badgered her for not carrying her voice.
 In 1986 she played in Karya's film Ibunda (Mother).
 She took a small role in Karya's last feature film, Pacar Ketinggalan Kereta (Lover Left by the Train) in 1989.